Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Denver and its opponents have combined for 44 points or more just one time this year.
+- Denver and its opponents have scored at least 43.5 points or more only one time this season.

-- Las Vegas and its opponents have combined to score more than 44 points in two games this season.
+- Las Vegas' games have gone over 43.5 points in two opportunities this season.

-- The two teams combine to score 43 points per game, one less than the over/under in this contest.
+- The two teams combine to average 43 points per game, 0.5 less than the over/under in this contest.

-- These two squads combine to allow 39.2 points per game, 4.8 fewer than this contest's over/under.
+- This contest's total is 4.3 points above the 39.2 these two squads combine to surrender per game this season.

-- Broncos games have an average total of 42.4 points this season, 1.6 fewer than Sunday's over/under.
+- The Broncos and their opponents score an average of 42.4 points per game, 1.1 fewer than Sunday's total.

-- The 44-point over/under for this game is 4.0 points below the 48.0 points per game average total in Raiders games this season.
+- The 43.5-point over/under for this game is 4.5 points below the 48.0 points per game average total in Raiders games this season.

 Broncos stats and trends

-- Denver has three wins against the spread in five games this season.
+- In Denver's five games this year, it has three wins against the spread.

-- The Broncos have been favored by 3.5 points or more two times this season and have covered the spread in all of them.

-- Denver's games this year have hit the over one time in five opportunities (20%).
+- Denver's games this year have hit the over on one of five set point totals (20%).

-- When Denver scores more than 24 points, it is 2-0 against the spread and 2-0 overall.
+- Denver is 2-0 against the spread and 2-0 overall this season when the team puts up more than 24 points.

-- When Denver amasses more than 339.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Denver amasses over 339.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Broncos have turned the ball over four times this season, one more turnover than the Raiders have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.